NLog/NLog.MailKit/README.md

 See the [NLog Wiki](https://github.com/NLog/NLog/wiki/Mail-target) for available options and examples.

-- Can also be combined with [FallbackGroup](https://github.com/NLog/NLog/wiki/FallbackGroup-target) to fallback to alternative SMTP-server on error.
+- Combine with [FallbackGroup](https://github.com/NLog/NLog/wiki/FallbackGroup-target) to fallback to alternative SMTP-server on error.
-- Can also be combined with [BufferingWrapper](https://github.com/NLog/NLog/wiki/BufferingWrapper-target) and [AutoFlushWrapper](https://github.com/NLog/NLog/wiki/AutoFlushWrapper-target) to group multiple logevents into a single email.
+- Combine with [BufferingWrapper](https://github.com/NLog/NLog/wiki/BufferingWrapper-target) and [AutoFlushWrapper](https://github.com/NLog/NLog/wiki/AutoFlushWrapper-target) to group multiple logevents into a single email.
-- Can also be combined with [LimitingWrapper](https://github.com/NLog/NLog/wiki/LimitingWrapper-target) to throttle the number of emails.
+- Combine with [LimitingWrapper](https://github.com/NLog/NLog/wiki/LimitingWrapper-target) to throttle the number of emails.
-- Can also be combined with [FilteringWrapper](https://github.com/NLog/NLog/wiki/FilteringWrapper-target) to avoid repeating identical emails.
+- Combine with [FilteringWrapper](https://github.com/NLog/NLog/wiki/FilteringWrapper-target) to avoid repeating identical emails.

 If having trouble with output, then check [NLog InternalLogger](https://github.com/NLog/NLog/wiki/Internal-Logging) for clues.
 See also [Troubleshooting NLog](https://github.com/NLog/NLog/wiki/Logging-Troubleshooting)